Gendre History, Family Crest & Coats of Arms

 Some of the first settlers of this family name or some of its variants were: Many settlers were recorded from the mid 17th century onward in the great migration from Europe to the New World.

 - Louis Gendre (b.
-1921), original name of Louis Jourdan, French film actor
+1921), birth name of Louis Jourdan, French film actor